ljacqu/TextLanguageGuesser/README.md

 Go to https://nightbot.tv/timers and add a new timer:
 - Name: Languages guess
 - Message: empty
-- Interval: Whatever you want  (Suggestion: every 5 minutes)
+- Interval: Whatever you want
 - Chat lines: Whatever you want :smile: (Suggestion: the minimum)
 - Alias: `!q timer`

 ### Manual timer

-Since the timer cannot be run more than every five minutes, this means if someone solves a question just after `!q timer` was run, it might take another five minutes for a new question to be generated automatically.
+Since the Nightbot timer cannot be run more than every five minutes, a lot of timing issues can happen, i.e. there can be a delay of almost ten minutes depending on when a user solves a question and on your configured timeouts.
 To counter this, you can keep `regular_poll.php?secret=CHEESE`
 (replacing CHEESE with your actual API secret) open in a browser tab.
-It will basically run `!q timer` manually every thirty seconds.
+It runs `!q timer` manually in smaller intervals and sends the message to Nightbot whenever needed.

-You can configure the proper waiting times in config.php to not have too many messages!
+You can configure the timeouts in config.php to not have too many messages!

 Note that running this manual timer means you have to register an application to Nightbot at https://nightbot.tv/account/applications:
 - Name: guesslang (or whatever you want)
 - Redirect URIs: `https://example.org/ext/lang/obtain_token.php` (where `https://example.org/ext/lang` is where your backend is hosted)

 Set the client ID and client secret that are generated to the properties in config.php.
-Then, open `regular_poll.php` as mentioned above, and follow the link to `obtain_token.php` that is linked in an error message.
+Then, open `regular_poll.php` as mentioned above, and follow the link to obtain a token that is linked in an error message.

-Make sure not to have a **Nightbot timer running alongside** to prevent timing conflicts.
+Make sure that you don't have a **Nightbot timer running alongside** to prevent timing conflicts (i.e. choose to use the Nightbot timer, or use the regular_poll.php page, but not both at the same time).

 ## Adding new texts